This post is sponsored by The American Dairy Association Mideast, but all opinions are my own.

 3. Bake the crust for 10 minutes, then set aside to cool.

 4. Cover the outsides of the pan with aluminum foil so that water from the water bath cannot get in.
+See how I set up my pans.
 Set prepared pan aside.

 CHEESECAKE FILLING AND TOPPING